 The symbol names the protocol used by its participants.
 The regular strands are specified as they are in an execution.
-The precedes form defines a binary relation on nodes ( $\langle pair \rangle := (\langle node \rangle \langle node \rangle)$ ).
+The precedes form defines a binary relation on nodes $(\langle pair \rangle ::= (\langle node \rangle \langle node \rangle))$ .
 As in an execution, the first node names a sending term and the second term names a receiving term.
 Unlike an execution, the pair of nodes in the relation need not agree on their message term.
 Two nodes are related if the sending event precedes the reception reception event, as an execution it represents may include events in between.

-The final two additional components of a skeleton are a set of non-originating atoms, and a set of uniquely originating atoms.
-To be a skeleton, each uniquely originating atom must originate in at most one strand in the skeleton, and each non-originating atom must never be carried by some event in the skeleton and every variable that occurs in the atom must occur in some event.
+The final three additional components of a skeleton are a set of non-originating atoms, a set of penetrator non-originating atoms, and a set of uniquely originating atoms.
+To be a skeleton, each uniquely originating atom must originate in at most one strand in the skeleton, and each non-originating atom must never be carried by some event in the skeleton and every variable that occurs in the atom must occur in some event, and every variable that occurs in each penetrator non-originating atom must occur in some event.
 Furthermore, for each uniquely originating atom that originates in the skeleton, the node relation must ensure that reception nodes that carry the atom follow the node of its origination.